-Contributions to the directors plans are based upon actual retirement benefits for directors as they retire.
+Contributions to the Chairman plan are based upon actual retirement benefits at the Chairman's retirement.
 Contributions under the Smithville and Elgin plans are funded in accordance with provisions of The Employee Retirement Income Security Act of 1974.
-Expected contributions to the Elgin, Smithville and Wrexham plans to be made in 2013 are \$0.3 million, \$0.6 million and \$0.5 million, respectively.
+Expected contributions to the Smithville and Wrexham plans to be made in 2014 are \$0.9 million and \$0.5 million, respectively.